Jimmy Choo (fashion house): Foundation (late eighties to 1996)

-Bootstrapping celebrities (1996-2001)
+Celebrities (1996-2001)

 On July 5, 1998, Choo is mentioned in the fifth episode of HBO's Sex and the City: this marked the launch of a celebrity-driven go-to-market model.
 It confirmed the need to open a US store fast: this was done in November 1998.
 Following this opening, Tamara Mellon, Sandra Choi, and Marilyn Heston's Get Good Ink PR agency continued to work on the celebrities angle by making a large showing at the Academy Awards in March 1999: they dyed the Jimmy Choos they were loaning to actresses for the Oscars night in colours that matched their dresses.
-Tamara and Sandra repeated and perfected this art at every other Oscar ceremony.

 These years were also marked by a growing tension between Choo and Tamara Mellon, with Tom Yeardye often acting as the calming agent.
 Choo was more interested in couture shoe making whereas the Yeardyes wanted to scale ready-to-wear: "I love the idea of couture and its emphasis on creation. [...]
 I leave the ready-to-wear to my partner and team."
 A pair of couture shoes would take two weeks to manufacture with the assistance of eight people.

 In 1998, Choo moved his couture workshop from Hackney to 18 Connaught Street.
 Tom offered to buy Choo out but the latter refused to sell.
-Both sides thought that the solution to these tensions was to sell the business.